-State Sen. Kelli Stargel, sponsor of parental-consent bill.
+Sen. Kelli Stargel, Senate sponsor of the 15-week abortion ban.
 Credit: Danielle J. Brown.

 In a civil but strenuous debate, the Florida Senate Thursday voted 23-17 to approve a controversial bill that requires parental consent for a minor to get an abortion.